 higher number of bacteria because of the long waiting time,

 Now there is the process of 'flotation clarification', which has for a long time been used in sewage treatment.

-In recent years it has been applied increasingly in the clarification of fruit-wine.
-Today it is a well-proven method to enhance the quality of wine.
-It achieves a perfect separation of the sludge from the clear liquid.
+In recent years it has been applied increasingly in the clarification of fruit Must.
+Today it is a well-proven method to enhance the quality of the final wine or cider.
+It achieves an excellent separation of the sludge from the clear liquid.

-sludge particles in the fruit-wine and drive them up to the surface of the liquid.
+sludge particles in the Must and drive them up to the surface of the liquid.

 The sludge particles remain there and form into a solid sludge-cake.
-This cake mass can be continually skimmed off from the surface or you can drain off the clear liquid out through the residue drain at the bottom of the container.
+This cake mass can be continually skimmed off from the surface, or more usually after complete separation you drain off the clear liquid through the final drain outlet at the bottom of the tank.

 Lower investment cost,